jeffreysorgen/golf-club-sensors/activity.md

 #
 ### The Hello World BLE Sketch

 Now that we've got the BLE connecting, and IMU data showing up in nRF Connect, it's time to simplify and specialize our code.

 There is a simple _BLE Hello World_ sketch from [okdo.com](#reference) that turns on the amber LED on the Arduino board when it connects.
+And after connecting with nRF Connect, we can read "Hello World" on our smartphone.

+What's interesting to me (newbie!) is using `static const char* greeting = "Hello World!";` first, and then later using `greetingCharacteristic.setValue(greeting);` for that string to appear through the characteristic.

+#

-Starting with this simple code as a base, **we'll combine it with our own _golf-swing-acc_ sketch** so that we can see the accelerometer data inside the _nRF Connect_ app. (in progress)
+Starting with this simple code as a base, **we'll combine it with our own _golf-swing-acc_ sketch** so that we can see what gets sent to _nRF Connect_ from the BLESense.

 ##### _BLE Hello World_ code is here:
 ```